zylklab/flink_cep_examples/README.md

 ## Second one (EventTime)

 There is a IoT device counting the numbers of events in a zone (for example the number of bicycles crossing a point).
 These events are sent to a queue, serialized as avro type events.
-This is simulate as events send as a text to a localhost socket.
+This is simulated as events send as a text to a localhost socket.
 To start the socket run this command

 ```bash
 nc -lk 9999